 2- Do not use vendor-supplied defaults for system passwords and other security parameters

 - One primary function per instance, that is: using a single instance for multiple functions (like a web server, plus an SFTP, plus a database server, etc) lowers the security level for your environment.
 The functions with lower security levels will introduce security weaknesses for other functions.

 - Remove unwanted packages, services, and scripts from your instances.

 - Enable additional security measures on required services like passphrases on SSH key pairs or implement passwords for restarting services.

 - Encrypt Cardholders Data at rest:

-- If cardholder data is stored on a database on EC2, client can leverage on full disk encryption to encrypt the data.
-There are multiple tools available on AWS marketplace which helps us to encrypt root and additional EBS volumes.
+- If cardholder data is stored on a database on EC2, the client can leverage full disk encryption to encrypt the data.
+There are multiple tools available on AWS Marketplace which helps us to encrypt root and additional EBS volumes.